The equifibered approach to $\infty$-properads: Commutative monoids and equifibered maps

 \begin{defn} A symmetric monoidal functor $F\colon \calC \to \calD$ is called \hldef{equifibered} if the square

 is a pullback in $\Cat$. \end{defn}

-To fully analyze equifibered functors we will crucially rely on the fact $\SM$ embeds into the \category{} $\Fun(\Dop,\CMon)$ of simplicial commutative monoids.
+To fully analyse equifibered functors we will crucially rely on the fact $\SM$ embeds into the $\infty$-category $\Fun(\Dop,\CMon)$ of simplicial commutative monoids.
 With this in mind we recall some basic facts about Segal spaces.